lunchboxer/spelling-master/src/lib/level3-glossary.md

 : A social gathering or celebration.
 "Birthday parties are fun."

 pause
 : Stop temporarily.
-"Let's pause the movie and eat snacks."
+"Let’s pause the movie and eat snacks."

 pelt
 : The raw skin of an animal with fur.
-"The hunter dried the beaver's pelt."
+"The hunter dried the beaver’s pelt."

 pencil
 : Writing tool containing graphite.
 "I used my pencil to complete the worksheet."